 Hours: Monday-Thursday, 8 a.m.-8 p.m., and Friday, 8 a.m.-2 p.m.

 The Center is closed when classes are not in session.
 For additional information call 847.925.6715 or 847.925.6000, ext.
 2719.

-Library ServicesResources for Learning Division
+Library Services Resources for Learning Division

 Library Services, located in Building F, teaches students how to find and evaluate information for their research, provides print and electronic resources, and creates a learning environment which encourages active self-inquiry.
 The goal is to create a dynamic, functional relationship between information and people.
-The collection contains more than 300,000 books, and nearly 10,000 newspapers, magazines and journals (print and online).
+The collection contains more than 300.000 books, and nearly 10.000 newspapers, magazines and journals (print and online).
 The collection also includes compact discs, slides, videotapes, DVDs and other media formats.
-Access to reference services, library instruction, interlibrary loan, electronic resources, College

-Archives, reserve materials, copy machines and an online catalog is provided.
+Access to reference services, library instruction, interlibrary loan, electronic resources, College Archives, reserve materials, copy machines and an online catalog is provided.
 Materials added to the collection are catalogued using the Library of Congress system.
 Individual study spaces and study rooms for small groups are also available.
 Viewing and listening spaces, each equipped with a variety of media, are used to support individual instruction.

-The library's online catalog (ILLINET Online) provides access to 65 academic library collections in Illinois.
+The library's online catalog (I-Share) provides access to 65 academic library collections in Illinois.
 All electronic resources can be accessed through workstations on the first and second floors of the library.
 Electronic resources can also be accessed from home or office via an Internet connection and personal computer.
 A valid College ID card is required for borrowing materials.
-For more information, call 847.925.6184 or visit the Library Services Web site at http://www.harpercollege.edu/library/.
+For more information, call 847.925.6184 or visit the Library Services Web site at harpercollege.edu

-Distance Learning ClassesDepartment of Instructional Technology
+Distance Learning Classes Department of Instructional Technology

 A variety of courses are available to students via the World Wide Web.
-Online, teleweb (videotape viewing with an Internet component) and blended (Internet component with reduced campus class time) courses offer the options of flexible class scheduling and testing dates/times as well as communication with instructors and classmates via e-mail or through discussion forums.
-A personal computer, specific hardware and software requirements and online access through an Internet Service Provider (ISP) are necessary.
-Harper uses BlackboardTM (http://harper.blackboard.com) for many courses offered via distance delivery.
+Online, teleweb (videotape viewing with an Internet component) and blended (Internet component with reduced campus class time) courses offer the options of flexible learning time as well as communication with instructors and classmates via e-mail or through discussion forums.
+A personal computer, specific hardware and software requirements, online access through an Internet Service Provider (ISP) and a working email account are necessary.
+Campus visits for orientation and proctored testing may be required.
+Harper uses Blackboard[TM] (http://harper.blackboard.com) for many courses offered via distance delivery.

 Harper also offers a complete range of telecourses (videotape viewing) from economics to psychology.
-Each telecourse has a mandatory, on-campus orientation session that provides an introduction to the instructor and course expectations.
-Courses may be viewed on cable TV within the Harper district area, rented from the Bookstore for a fee or viewed at the main campus Library or at select area libraries.
+Most telecourses have a mandatory, on-campus orientation session that provides an introduction to the instructor and course expectations.
+These courses often require campus visits for proctored testing.
+Courses may be viewed on cable TV within the Harper district area, rented from the Bookstore for a fee or viewed at the main campus Library or at select area libraries without cost.
 Please check with your local cable TV company to verify availability of the Harper channel access in your area as well as telecourse tape access at your local library.